Ukrainian Navy: Lack of financing and neglect (1998–2014)

 A Ukrainian ship carrying military cargo was hijacked off the coast of Somalia on 23 September 2008.
 The ship was released on 6 February 2009.
 All commercial news sources reported that the vessel was released after a ransom had been paid.
 Ukrainian officials, however, stated that special forces eliminated the pirates and retook the ship.

 In October 2013 Ukraine deployed its flagship, the frigate Hetman Sahaydachniy, as part of NATO's Operation Ocean Shield anti-piracy mission in the Gulf of Aden.
 The ship was deployed for a 3-month mission and operated alongside the Norwegian frigate HNoMS Fridtjof Nansen, the Royal Danish frigate HDMS Esbern Snare, and the US Navy's frigate USS De Wert.

 The Naval Forces of Ukraine once again deployed Hetman Sahaydachniy with an anti-submarine Ka-27 helicopter aboard to the coast of Somalia as part of the European Union's Operation Atalanta on 3 January 2014.
-The ship was recalled on 3 March 2014 to Ukraine in response to the Crimea Crisis.
+The ship was recalled on 3 March 2014 to Ukraine in response to the annexation of Crimea by the Russian Federation.

-2014 Crimean crisis
+Russian annexation of Crimea

-Prior to the 2014 Crimean crisis, Ukraine maintained a very modest naval force for a nation that lacked shores with any of the world's oceans.
+Prior to 2014, Ukraine maintained a very modest naval force for a nation that lacked shores with any of the world's oceans.
 The majority of the bases of the Ukrainian Navy, along with 12,000 of Ukraine's 15,450 Navy personnel were stationed in Crimea.
 On 24 March 2014, at least 12 of Ukraine's 17 ships in Sevastopol were seized by Russia, while the ensuing conflict saw two Ukrainian navy officers killed by Russian marines.

 Ukraine lost control of its Navy's main underground ammunition-storage site at the Inkerman valley, outside Sevastopol, as well as of its helicopter-repair facilities.
 The Navy's 750-strong 1st Naval Infantry Battalion at Feodosia was arrested and its equipment seized.
 The Ukrainian Navy also lost all its missile boats.
 In addition, 51 mainly auxiliaries ships were lost, though most were eventually returned to Ukraine after a brief internment.

+In 2015, the Ukrainian navy had 6,500 personnel.

 The Ukrainian Naval Infantry was equally affected by the crisis as Russian forces besieged them within their bases.
 Russia eventually confiscated all military equipment of the naval infantry stationed in Crimea, including the assets of the Ukrainian Naval Aviation, though several planes and helicopters managed to make their way to mainland Ukraine prior to the Russian incorporation of Crimea.
 The 10th Saky Naval Aviation Brigade, controlling all the Ukrainian Navy's air units, managed to get a number of its aircraft airborne to bases in mainland Ukraine on 5 March 2014.
 However, more than a dozen aircraft and helicopters undergoing maintenance had to be abandoned.